dhaniansyahr/decentralized-todo/README.md

 2. Confirm ur Truffle Versioning
 3. Confirm about pragma version that u write in above ur solidity file

-Because that three point is interconnection each other because u can't define pragma version if not able in solidity and truffle
+Because that three point is interconnection each other because u can't define pragma version if not able in solidity and truffle.